mpicbg-scicomp/tissue_miner/README.md

 * Analyze time and tissue-orientation registrations for comparing multiple movies
 * Synchronize different movies
 * Compare tissue and cell deformations between ROI's and between movies.
-* do statistics (time evolution of the distributions of cell area, anisotropy, packing, ..., bond length, vertex multiplicity, ...)
+* Do statistics (time evolution of the distributions of cell area, anisotropy, packing, ..., bond length, vertex multiplicity, ...)
 * Do multiscale quantification and visualization using both dynamic ROI's (Lagrangian description) and fixed grids (Eulerian description): from individual cells to averages over the entire tissue
 * Visualize of quantified data in graphs or directly on the movie images